 Saint Louis University's Master of Arts (M.A.) degree program in French offers a diverse curriculum in French language, cultures and literatures, including Francophone studies, film and gender studies.

 The master's French program is designed to suit the needs of those planning or already engaged in professional careers such as teaching or international affairs.
 At the same time, SLU's French M.A. program provides excellent preparation for studies in French beyond the master’s degree.

 Opportunities for student development include participation in the annual SLU Graduate Student Symposium and the annual departmental Undergraduate and Graduate Symposium.
-Students also have the option to study abroad in a French-speaking country during a summer, in an approved program, for up to six transfer credits.
+Students also can study abroad in a French-speaking country during a summer, in an approved program, for up to six transfer credits.

 Of the 30 credits, nine need to be in the period prior to 1900, and nine credits of coursework after the year 1900.
 Additional requirements include a final scholarly essay or written examination and a final oral examination.

 Fieldwork and Research Opportunities

-In order to achieve optimal levels of linguistic and cultural proficiency in French, students may wish to participate in an approved program abroad.
+To achieve optimal linguistic and cultural proficiency in French, students may wish to participate in an approved program abroad.
 French M.A. students at SLU have profited from coursework and cultural immersion in France, in Québec City (Université Laval) in Canada or at other accredited universities.

 An undergraduate major in French or the equivalent is required.

 Applicants will be reviewed based on their overall application materials, including their GPA, TOEFL scores (for international applicants) and prior experience.

 - Application form and fee